-- All Components - Inventory quantity of parent is drawn from all components in the kit.
-The components keep their inventory count, but share its parent.
+Inventory quantity of parent is drawn from all components in the kit.
+The components keep their inventory count, but share it with the parent.
 "All Components" means that the kit will be available only when all components of the kit are available for sale.

-- Main Component - Inventory quantity of parent is drawn from the main component(s) in the kit.
-The main component keep its inventory count, but shares its parent.
+Inventory quantity of parent is drawn from the main component(s) in the kit.
+The main component keeps its inventory count, but shares it with the parent.
 "Main Component" means that the kit will be available as long as the designated main component(s) is available.
 You can designate more than one product as a main component.

-- Independent (used primarily when sending kits to FBA.
-See below) - Inventory quantity of parent is not drawn from components; its inventory is "Independent" of the components.
+Inventory quantity of parent is not drawn from components; its inventory is "Independent" of the components.
 The kit parent gets its inventory quantity by being "assembled" from the components.
 The assembly removes the quantity from the components and "gives" it to the parent.
-It's independency is maintained with sales as well.
-Sales of the kit will not reduce the inventory of components and sales of components will not affect the inventory of the kits.
-See below how to assemble an independent kit.
+Its independence is maintained with sales as well: Sales of the kit will not reduce the inventory of components, and sales of components will not affect the inventory of the kits.
+See below for how to assemble an independent kit.